Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

-We compare our proposed method with state-of-the-art (SOTA) Semantic ID generation approaches, which can be categorized into two groups: (1) content-based SIDs (e.g., RQ-VAE, OPQ), (2) behavior-content aligned SIDs (e.g., RQ-Kmeans,DAS\cite{ye2025dasdualalignedsemanticids}, LETTER, MM-RQ-VAE).
-Furthermore, we evaluate the performance of SIDs against traditional Item IDs in a discriminative ranking task. \begin{itemize}[leftmargin=*] \item \textbf{Item ID}: The Item ID serves as a unique identifier for an item, conventionally used in discriminative ranking tasks.
-In contrast, within the generative retrieval paradigm, SIDs function as the item identifier. \item \textbf{RQ-VAE\cite{zhu2024scalingcodebooksizevqgan}}: TIGER\cite{rajput2023recommendersystemsgenerativeretrieval} transforms content features such as titles, item descriptions, and categories into textual embeddings using a pre-trained LLM.
+\textbf{Baselines} We compare our proposed method with SOTA Semantic ID generation approaches, which can be categorized into two groups: (1) Content-based SIDs (e.g., RQ-VAE, OPQ), (2) Behavior-content aligned SIDs (e.g., RQ-Kmeans, DAS\cite{ye2025dasdualalignedsemanticids}, LETTER, MM-RQ-VAE). \begin{itemize} \item \textbf{RQ-VAE\cite{zhu2024scalingcodebooksizevqgan}}: TIGER\cite{rajput2023recommendersystemsgenerativeretrieval} transforms content features such as titles, item descriptions, and categories into textual embeddings using a pre-trained LLM.
 It then employs RQ-VAE to quantize these embeddings into hierarchical SIDs. \item \textbf{OPQ\cite{ge_optimized_nodate}}: RPG\cite{hou2025generatinglongsemanticids} introduce Optimized Product Quantization(OPQ) to convert pretrained textual embeddings into a tuple of unordered SIDs. \item \textbf{RQ-Kmeans\cite{luo2024qarmquantitativealignmentmultimodal}}: One-rec\cite{zhou2025onerectechnicalreport} integrates RQ-VAE and K-means to quantize behavior-finetuned multimodal representations of items in a coarse-to-fine manner, where K-means clustering is applied to the residuals. \item \textbf{DAS\cite{ye2025dasdualalignedsemanticids}}: DAS introduces multi-view contrastive alignment to maximize mutual information between SIDs and collaborative signals.
-This process generates hierarchical, behavior-aware content SIDs using RQ-VAE. \item \textbf{LETTER\cite{wang2024learnableitemtokenizationgenerative}}: LETTER integrates hierarchical semantics, collaborative signals, and code assignment diversity to generate behavior-content-fused SIDs using RQ-VAE. \item \textbf{RQ-VAE++}:We introduce both pretrained content representation and pretrained collaborative representation for the semantic ID generation with RQ-VAE, to evaluate the importance of collaborative information.
-The RQ-VAE++ generates collaborative, textual, and visual SIDs for each item. \item \textbf{MM-RQ-VAE\cite{wang2025empoweringlargelanguagemodel}}: MM-RQ-VAE generates collaborative, textual, and visual SIDs from pre-trained collaborative and multimodal embeddings.
+This process generates hierarchical, behavior-aware content SIDs using RQ-VAE. \item \textbf{LETTER\cite{wang2024learnableitemtokenizationgenerative}}: LETTER integrates hierarchical semantics, collaborative signals, and code assignment diversity to generate behavior-content-fused SIDs using RQ-VAE. \item \textbf{MM-RQ-VAE\cite{wang2025empoweringlargelanguagemodel}}: MM-RQ-VAE generates collaborative, textual, and visual SIDs from pre-trained collaborative and multimodal embeddings.
 It also introduces contrastive learning for behavior-content alignment. \end{itemize}